Write Your Own Great Story

 For students with a penchant for writing, photography or graphic design, JC’s Literary Arts program has garnered national and international recognition with an extensive list of awards.

-Students with a passion for one of these areas can elect to pursue the Literary Arts track of a Diploma with Distinction in Fine Arts.
-For information on requirements and how to apply, please visit the Diploma with Distinction in Fine Arts page and refer to the directions for Literary Arts.
+Students with a passion for one of these areas can elect to pursue the Literary Arts track of a Fine Arts Diploma with Distinction.
+For information on requirements and how to apply, please visit the Fine Arts Diploma with Distinction page and refer to the directions for Literary Arts.

 The following student publications comprise the Literary Arts program:

 The Patriot is the student-run newspaper of The John Carroll School.
 It is a print and online publication that is produced throughout the school year.
 The Patriot encourages staff members to develop professional skills in graphic design, web design, writing and editing stories, producing pictures and video, and more.
 The Patriot and its individual staff members have received numerous national and international awards for the online and print editions.
 Read the full list of honors.